Marker Logo

 Topics.
 This historical marker is listed in this topic list: Education.
 A significant historical year for this entry is 1853.

 Location.
 40° 47.196′ N, 74° 8.946′ W. Marker is in Belleville, New Jersey, in Essex County.
-Marker can be reached from the intersection of Belleville Tnpk (New Jersey Route 7) and Main Street, on the left when traveling west.
+It can be reached from the intersection of Belleville Tnpk (New Jersey Route 7) and Main Street, on the left when traveling west.
 Mareker is in the cemetery behind the Belleville Reformed Church.
 Touch for map.
 Marker is at or near this postal address: 171 Main Street, Belleville NJ 07109, United States of America.
 Touch for directions.

 Belleville Marker image.
 Click for full size.

-Photographed By Bill Coughlin, April 6, 2012
+Photographed by Bill Coughlin, April 6, 2012

 2. Belleville Marker